woc-hack/inflection-points/README.md

       * change in team culture e.g. from hostile to more inclusive (may be through sentiment analysis) or vice-versa

 ## Data
-  * Sample of projects from WoC R dataset that have
+  * Sample of projects from WoC R and S dataset that have
       * 50 authors
       * 5000 commits
       * Age 48 months or more